-Like the national economy, Skagit County’s largest job-providing sector is the private service-providing sector, making up 56.6 percent of total nonfarm employment in 2018.
+Like the national economy, Skagit County’s largest job-providing sector is the private service-providing sector, making up about 56.2 percent of total nonfarm employment in 2019.
 This share of employment has not changed substantially over the past several years.

-During the recent recession, goods-producing jobs fell from a 21 percent share of nonfarm jobs in 2007 to less than 18 percent in 2011.
-By 2018, these hard-hit industries made nearly 21 percent of total nonfarm employment.
+During the Great Recession, goods-producing jobs fell from a 21 percent share of nonfarm jobs in 2007 to less than 18 percent in 2011.
+By 2019, goods producing industries once again made up 21 percent of total nonfarm employment.

 The county has some heavy industry including oil refineries in Anacortes and a number of manufacturers that support the marine and aerospace industries, food manufacturing and other niche manufacturing businesses that contribute to a fairly well-rounded economy.

-Government employers supplied about 23 percent of Skagit County jobs in 2018.
+Government employers supplied nearly 23 percent of Skagit County jobs in 2019.
 Most government jobs are local, and many are attributable to local K-12 school districts.

 |Skagit County||Rank in state|

 |Land area, 2010 (square miles)||1,731.2||21|

 Source: Washington State Office of Financial Management